CPK Creatine Phosphokinase Test

 To make sure your high CPK is not induced by heavy exercise, do not exercise for 5 days and have another test done after that.

 Some medications can also increase CPK.
 Among them are amphotericin B, ampicillin, some anesthetics, blood thinners, aspirin, clofibrate, dexamethasone, statins. furosemide, alcohol, and cocaine.
 HIV medications have also been reported to increase CPK in some patients.

 Low thyroid function can also be a cause of high CPK.

-There is no treatment.
-If CPK gets really high, doctors try to switch you to another medication, but it is very difficult for some patients to switch since they have no other options.
+There is no treatment to bring down CPK beyond corticoid steroids.
+If CPK gets really high, doctors try to switch you to another medication if it is caused by statins or other medications, but it is very difficult for some patients to switch since they may have no other options.